-East Kilbride & District Housing Association made a surplus of £427,243 during the year.
-The surplus was made by East Kilbride & District Housing Association after investment in 56 replacement kitchens and 22 bathroom suites, along with 35 replacement external doors.
-East Kilbride and District Housing Association is in a strong financial position with £3.5 million deposited as cash funds, and has revolving loan facilities available to it on demand which the Association plans to use to meet its SHQS commitment.
-East Kilbride & District Housing Association continues to have a substantial major repair investment programme with further replacement kitchens, doors and gas central heating proposed within the next financial year along with continuation of the cyclical painting contract.
+East Kilbride & District Housing Association made a surplus of £633,729 (2012: £427,243) during the year.
+The surplus was made by East Kilbride & District Housing Association after investment in 34 replacement kitchens and 4 bathroom suites, along with 43 replacement external doors.
+East Kilbride and District Housing Association is in a strong financial position with £1.1 million deposited as cash funds.
+The Association's long term projections show that the Association is in a strong financial position to meet its SHQS commitments.
+East Kilbride & District Housing Association continues to have a substantial major repair investment programme with further replacement kitchens, windows, and gas central heating proposed within the next financial year along with continuation of the cyclical painting contract.
 We have set aside substantial funds over the next five years to meet our commitments under the Scottish Housing Quality Standards.
 Cash surpluses will continue to be made, subject to our planned major repair programme over the next few years.